10 Oct 2013 S Corporation Tax Issues Due to Convertible Debt

 Summary: Sometimes permitted.
 Convertible debt terminates an S election if it fails the “call options test,” which would occur if the conversion exercise price is less than 90% of its fair market value or is substantially certain to be exercised.
 Various events described below, including issuance and some transfers, trigger the call options test.

-Convertible debt is considered a second class of stock if it “embodies rights equivalent to those of a call option that would be treated as a second class of stock under [the test for call options, warrants, and similar instruments].”
+Convertible debt is considered a second class of stock if it “embodies rights equivalent to those of a call option that would be treated as a second class of stock under .”
 Reg. § 1.1361-1(l)(4)(iv)(B), referencing Reg. §1.1361-1(l)(4)(iii).
 The call options test states that call options (and similar instruments, such as warrants), are considered a second class of stock if the following two prongs are met:

 1.Taking into account all the facts and circumstances the call option is substantially certain to be exercised, and